 The Italian experience: “They [patients] have nothing like the problems caused by seasonal flu.
 They can’t breathe, they need oxygen.”
 “With our actions, we influence the life and death of a few dozen people.
 With your actions, you could influence many more.”Dr Daniele Macchini: Italian doctor in the centre of the epidemic

 The main danger from COVID-19 is the viral pneumonitis that prevents oxygen transfer from the lungs to the blood.
 So anything that prevents respiratory tract infection helps.
 Daily Vitamin D reduces the risk of respiratory tract infection, especially in those who are Vit-D deficient.
 This is the lesson from a meta-analysis reported in the British Medical Journal in 2017 BMJ 15 Feb 2017.
 The National Institute for Health and Care Excellence (NICE Guideline) recommends daily Vitamin D and encourages the food industry to improve the availability of Vitamin D supplementation.
 Vitamin D is produced in the skin in the sunshine, so those living in the northern half of Britain tend to be Vitamin D deficient.
 25 mcg supplement tablets of Vitamin D3 daily are recommended, sometimes described as 1000 iu (international units).
 My own additional advice is that as soon as you experience a sore throat, gargle with a little Listerine antiseptic mouthwash, as far down your throat as you can manage, to kill off any viruses on the surface-lining of your mouth and throat.
 People are advised to clean their hands and surfaces to remove the virus, but why not clean the inside of one’s mouth and the surface of a sore throat when it develops?
 When the alcohol Listerine antiseptic kills the viruses, they burst open and their contents burst out and irritate your throat making it feel like burning in your throat – this means that the Listerine has worked and done its job.
 It has disrupted the viruses.
 Don’t swallow the Listerine; spit it out.
 No burning sensation means that there was nothing to kill.
 You don’t need to use much Listerine; enough to gargle in your throat and then swill it round your mouth also to clear out any virus there, and spit it all out.
 The virus wants you to cough to tear the natural protective lining of your throat so that it can invade into the body tissues through the tear.
 Kill it off before it succeds in making you cough.
 Coronavirus is a danger to the elderly because of their reduced lung capacity to withstand an insult – so one should try to catch the virus when it is at the sore throat stage, if possible.
 This practical advice goes beyond self-isolation and hygienic measures, which are already well-publicised.
 I have heard no public intimations how to boost immunity far less on how to deal with a sore throat, not even to stop smoking.
 Even a former Chair of the Royal College of General Practitioners, in an interview with the BBC about her sore throat for which she was not tested, but which she assumed was due to coronavirus, gave no advice on what to do about a sore throat!
 Just because antibiotics cannot help with a viral sore throat is no reason why one cannot use antiseptics in one’s throat in the same manner as one uses them on one’s hands and on other surfaces.
 It simply needs a little lateral thinking and I have demonstrated its effectiveness to myself times without number, although Johnson & Johnson necessarily make no claim for Listerine’s utility in this regard.
 Possibly you can experiment for yourself and join the club.
 It is a pity that I have to declare an interest and to explain that I am a retired medical doctor before some people will believe me.
 Unbelief is man’s natural state and leads to many problems, as rape and abuse victims have experienced and the #MeToo movement has demonstrated.
 My tweet on managing sore throat has been viewed by many people but after almost 48 hours (16 Mar 2020) not one person thought it was worth retweeting for the benefit of others, in spite of a spate of retweeting fake coronavirus ‘advice’.
 Possibly they do not like advertising a Christian blogpost.
 If so, their prejudicial attitude overcomes their charity.
 They need to learn benevolent Christianity and would benefit from it themselves.
 [28 Apr 2020: most of the world now knows about Donald Trump’s blundered way of putting across this advice, focussing on his ill-chosen use of the word ‘inject’ instead of extracting what is useful in his suggestion.
-The world’s media has been so busy excoriating him for his blunder that they miss the relevance of its proper application.
+If he had used the word ‘gargle’ instead of ‘inject’ a useful contribution would have been offered.
+The world’s media has been so busy excoriating him for his blunder that they missed the relevance of its proper application.
 Slowly, the UK is accepting the utility of face coverings such as scarves or bandanas, in public defiance of the proud intellectuals who are hidebound to their academic models.
 The Scottish Goverment has at last recommended wearing face coverings in specific public circumstances where it is difficult to maintain social distancing, such as on public transport or food shops.
 It has taken mainstream media a long time to draw attention to immunity but here is an article at the popular level by the BBC.]
+[19 Sep 2020: New England Journal of Medicine is supportive on face masks; see details below at 19 Sep 2020.]

 13 Mar 2020: another complication of coronavirus is myocarditis.
 We have no knowledge of the long-term effects of this.
 People recovered from rheumatic fever in the past, but decades later some people developed rheumatic heart disease with heart valve damage and heart failure.
 So the scientific strategy of actively promoting ‘herd immunity’ is very suspect – it will be better to have the vaccine when one is developed and becomes available in due course.
 Sir Patrick Vallance, the UK’s chief science adviser, said he hoped the government’s approach to tackling the virus would create a “herd immunity in the UK”.
 Those countries with poor health services will demonstrate only too forcefully if herd immunity works, while the economic chaos created in the rest of the world will demonstrate which scientific models have worked.
 This global trial will test the various socio-economic models around the world.